-Groom eyebrows and other excess facial/body hair (above lip, between brows, bikini lines, legs, knuckles, etc.).
-Pluck brows a day or two before the shoot so you’re not red around the area the day of.
+- Grooming eyebrows and other excess facial/body hair (above the lip, between the brows, bikini lines, legs, knuckles, etc.).
+Pluck brows a day or two before the shoot, so you’re not red around the area the day of.

-TANS: If you are having modeling/talent shots taken – unless an agent has specifically told you otherwise — avoid spending hours in the tanning booth.
+TANS: If you are having modeling/talent shots taken – unless an agent has specifically told you otherwise — avoid spending hours in the tanning booth and wearing sunscreen at the beach.
 It is best to come in looking to auditions and castings the way you really look.

 Actors are expected to come to auditions looking like your pictures.